ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 precompile, the address of the precompile and a configurator.
 This file is located at [`./precompile/helloworld/module.go`](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/precompile/contracts/helloworld/module.go).

-It defines the module for the precompile.
+This file defines the module for the precompile.
 The module is used to register the precompile to the precompile registry.
 The precompile registry is used to read configs and enable the precompile.
 Registration is done in `init()` function of the module file. `MakeConfig()` is used to create a new instance for the precompile config.
 This will be used in custom Unmarshal/Marshal logic.